How To Apply For An Aged Care Home in Australia?

 2. Have The Assessment

-Your application will be referred to an Aged Care Assessment Team (also known as ACAT Assessment Team).
+Your application will be referred to as a My Aged Care Assessment.
 The Assessment of your loved one will take place in your loved one’s home or in the hospital.
-The Assessment may take up to 8 weeks to occur.
+The Assessment may take up to 8 weeks to occur, and is conducted by a trained assessor from My Aged Care.

 Once assessed you will receive a referral code and a support plan called ‘My Support Plan’.
 Keep these documents safe.
 You will need to provide these to Aged Care Homes when you apply for a bed.